DavidLDawes/verusdb/README.md

 User account and password for the SQL client is checked in.
 Needs to be manually replaced for each use.

 # The Usual Heads Up
 This software is not warrantied or even well tested, so use it at your own risk.
-This software is not supported in any manner other than the whim of it's creator.
+This software is not supported in any manner other than the whim of its creator.
 Feel free to use it for anything you want, but don't blame me if it has problems.
 I warned you!